matkv/matkv.dev/content/about/index.md

 Some ideas for content that I want to put on this website:

-* a personal blog ✔
+- [x] a personal blog
-* programming side projects ✔
+- [ ] a digital cv - either just hosting a PDF or writing some custom css to format everything nicely
-* a digital cv - either just hosting a PDF or writing some custom css to format everything nicely
+- [x] a reading list & place to review books I've read, basically an online library / bookshelf, maybe a way to replace my Goodreads account
-* a reading list & place to review books I've read, basically an online library / bookshelf, maybe a way to replace my Goodreads account ✔
+- [x] programming side projects
-* a custom bookmarks page for websites and links I commonly use (maybe just one big html table) ✔
+- [x] a custom bookmarks page for websites and links I commonly use (maybe just one big html table)

 ### About this website